temporalio/cli/docs/workflow/start.md

 ### start

-Start a new Workflow Execution.
+Starts a new Workflow Execution.

->When invoked successfully, the Workflow and Run Ids of the recently started Workflow are returned.
+When invoked successfully, the Workflow and Run Ids of the recently started Workflow are returned.

 **--address**
 host:port for Temporal frontend service